Apaczer/hocoslamfy/README.md

 Everything's under the GPL version 2.

 To compile this for PC, use `make clean; make` on a PC with SDL, SDL-image and SDL-mixer 1.2.
 You'll then get a windowed SDL game.

+To compile this for MiyooCFW change PATH env variable to eg.: `PATH=$PATH:/opt/miyoo/bin` and use `make TARGET=hocoslamfy-miyoo`.
+Program uses `./data` dir for storing necessary assets including *.ogg audio.
+To enable RUMBLE remove -DNO_SHAKE flag and add `libshake` to your custom toolchain.

 To compile this for OpenDingux on Dingoo A320 or GCW Zero, use `make TARGET=hocoslamfy-gcw0 clean; make TARGET=hocoslamfy-gcw0 opk` on a PC with the `PATH` set to include your OpenDingux mipsel toolchain.
 To compile for OpenDingux on RS-90, substitute `TARGET=hocoslamfy-rs90`.